mattwaler/mattwaler.com/src/content/blog/dumb-doesnt-break.md

 For years, my instinct for every new problem in life was to find the perfect app for it.
 Todo lists, grocery lists, habits, budgeting.
 Hell, I even [made my own app](https://repeaters.mattwaler.com) (which I still love, by the way).

 I bounced between these apps, each one promising to be the last one I'd ever need.
-Each one had its own account credentials, its own pricing model, etc. I wasn't aware at the time, but I was spendnig more time organizing my tasks than actually freaking doing them.
+Each one had its own account credentials, its own pricing model, etc. I wasn't aware at the time, but I was spending more time organizing my tasks than actually freaking doing them.

 On a whim after watching a minimalism YouTube video, I stuck a [$5 magnetic dry erase board](https://www.amazon.com/Magnetic-Whiteboard-Fridge-Erase-Board/dp/B0C6LZ3HV7/ref=sr_1_25) on the fridge.

 That's it.
 That's the system.
 Need to pick up sticks in the backyard?
 Write "sticks" on the board.
 It has no login, no offline sync capabilities, no nothing.
-Yet, against all the odds, everyone in the house can see it, use it, and understand it in under a second.
-You'll never guess what happens next.
+You'll never guess what happened next.
 I picked up the sticks.

 For the things that do belong on my phone, things that need to leave the house with me, I just make the best of the free Apple apps that came with it.

 My wife and I use a shared Reminders list called "Groceries" to quickly add items we need to a simple todo list we can parse while we're walking down the grocery store aisles.
 We have our own individual iCloud Calendars for personal events and a singular "Shared" calendar for events we both attend.

 Are these tools and systems the most powerful ones?
 Absolutely not, not even close.
-But they're already there, they sync without issue, and Apple isn't going to delete them on a whim.
+But they're already there, they sync without issue, and Apple isn't going to delete them tomorrow.

 ## Simple is a feature